Sticky Rice Recipe: Easy Guide to Perfect Thai Rice

 But don’t limit yourself to traditional Thai dishes!
 Sticky rice is incredibly versatile and can be enjoyed in many ways.
 It’s an excellent addition to:

-• Grilled Chicken or Fish: The slightly sweet flavour of sticky rice complements grilled chicken or fish beautifully.
+• grilled chicken or Fish: The slightly sweet flavour of sticky rice complements grilled chicken or fish beautifully.
 It adds a contrasting texture and a touch of sweetness that enhances the overall flavour profile.

 • Stir-fries: Sticky rice is a great addition to any stir-fry, adding a touch of sweetness and texture.
 It's a great way to balance the savoury flavours of the stir-fry and create a more complete meal.